wp-staging/wp-staging/readme.txt

 <strong>Change your workflow of updating themes and plugins data:</strong>

-1. Use WP Staging to clone a production website for staging or testing purposes
+1. Use WP Staging to clone a production website for staging, testing or backup purposes
+2. Create a backup of your website
-2. Customize theme, configuration, and plugins or install new plugins
+3. Customize theme, configuration, and plugins or install new plugins
-3. Test everything on your staging site first
+4. Test everything on your staging site first
-4. Everything running as intended?
+5. Everything running as intended?
 Start the migration and copy all modifications to your production site!

 <h3> Why should I use a staging website? </h3>